jimasp/behave-vsc/CONTRIBUTING.md

 - Any disposable object should either be added to `context.subscriptions.push` or disposed in a `finally` block or in the `deactivate()`.
 (The most common disposables are event handlers, filesystemwatchers, and cancelllation token sources.)
 ### Diagnostics
 - Diagnostic logs are controlled via the extension setting `logDiagnostics` (this is enabled by default in the example projects and for most integration tests).
-- Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something _only_ to diagnostic logs, then use `diagLog()`.
+- Diagnostics logs are written automatically if you call `config.logger.logInfo` etc., but if you want to write something *only* to diagnostic logs, then use `diagLog()`.
 These logs can be viewed in the debug console if debugging the extension itself, or otherwise via the vscode command `Developer: Toggle developer tools`.
 - Diagnostics inside integration tests should simply use `console.log`.
 ### Error handling
 - Stack traces will only appear if `logDiagnostics` is enabled.
+- The most common error handling stack is: `throw "msg"` -> `throw WkspError` -> `config.showError`.
+- *Unless you are in a top-level function, i.e. an entry point function, handler or unawaited async function, then errors should be thrown (i.e. do not call showError except in these cases)*.
+This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets shown once (at the top of the stack).
+- If you are adding a `throw` or `showError`, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets shown once.
+- Entry point (event handlers/hooks) and background tasks (i.e. unawaited async functions/promises) should always contain a `try/catch` with a `config.showError`.
+Examples are `activate`,`deactivate` and any function called `...Handler` or `onDid...`, or just `on...` (e.g. `onCancellationRequested`).
+These are the top-level functions and so they need catches.
-- `showError` should be used sparingly.
-Generally you should not use it outside of entry point/non-awaited functions, instead you want to use either `throw new WkspError(...)` if there is a workspace uri available to the function, or otherwise via `throw "mymessage"`.
-This will then get logged further up the stack by the entrypoint function.
+- Elsewhere `showError` should be avoided.
+Instead you want to use either `throw my message` or `throw new WkspError(...)`.
+The second option should be used if: (a) there is no `catch` above that creates a `new WkspError` itself, and (b) you have a workspace context (i.e. `wkspSettings` or `wskpUri` is available to the function).
+Either throw will then then get caught further up the stack, acted on if required and/or logged by the top-level function.
-- Background (i.e. unawaited) async functions/promises should always contain a `try/catch` with a `config.showError`.
 - Any thrown errors are going to reach the user, so they should be things that either (a) the user can act upon to fix like a configuration problem or duplicate test, or (b) exceptions i.e. stuff that is never supposed to happen and should be raised as an issue on github.
-- Behave errors are not exceptions and should be handled, e.g. update test state to failed and failure message should refer user to Behave VSC output window.
+- Behave execution errors are not extension exceptions and should be handled, e.g. update test state to failed with a failure message that refers the user to look at the Behave VSC output window or the debug console as appropriate.
-- Info and Warnings appear in the output window.
-Errors appear in a notification window.
+- Info appears in the output window.
+Warnings and Errors appear in the output window and the notification window.
 All of them will appear in console if `logDiagnostics` is enabled.
-- Any entry point functions/event handlers/hooks such as `activate`,`deactivate`, `onDidChangeConfiguration`, `onCancellationRequested`, `testRunHandler`, `OnDidChange` inside a filesystemwatcher, etc. should always have a `try/catch` with a `config.showError`.
-These are the top-level functions and so they need catches in order to log errors to the output window.
-- When adding a throw/showError, then ALWAYS test that error handling works as expected by deliberately throwing the error, i.e. check it gets gets logged correctly and only gets shown once.

 ### Logging
-- Logging warnings will cause the Behave VSC output window to be shown when logged, logging info will not.
-- *Unless you are in an entry point function, handler or unawaited async function, then generally errors should be thrown (i.e. do not call showError except in these cases)*.
-This is so that (a) all parent catches know about the error and can act on it, for example to stop a test run, and (b) the error only gets shown once (at the top of the stack).
-- Logging warnings is done via `config.logger.logWarn`.
-- Log to all Behave VSC output windows (regardless of workspace): `config.logger.logInfoAllWksps`. *Note - this should only be used where a workspace context does not make sense.*
+- You should `throw` for errors (see [Error handling](#error_handling)), and `showWarn` for warnings.
+This will log the error/warning and open a notification window to alert the user.
-- Log to the Behave VSC workspace context output window and any active debug window: `config.logger.logInfo("msg", wkspUri)`.
+- Log info to the Behave VSC workspace context output window and any active debug window: `config.logger.logInfo("msg", wkspUri)`.
 Preferred over `logInfoAllWksps()` where possible.
+- Log info to all Behave VSC output windows (regardless of workspace): `config.logger.logInfoAllWksps`. *This should only be used where a workspace context does not make sense.*
-- Log to the vscode test run output at the same time: specify the run parameter: `config.logger.logInfo("msg", wkspUri, run)`.
+- Log info to the vscode test run output at the same time: specify the run parameter: `config.logger.logInfo("msg", wkspUri, run)`.
 - Log only to the vscode test run output: `run.appendOutput("msg")`.
 - Log only for extension developers (contributors) and users who want to see diagnostic output: `diagLog("msg")`.